 6. Do your own snooping, like a reverse image search

-In the age of social media and online dating, everyone has a digital presence waiting to view.
+In the age of social media and online dating, everyone has a digital presence waiting to be viewed.
 Do your homework on your cyber sweetheart by viewing their social media profiles.
-If their profile is pretty bare or they have no connections, take it a step further with a reverse image search to see whether their photos are on other sites.
+If their profile is bare or they have no connections, take it a step further with a reverse image search to see if their photos are on other sites.
 To do this:

 Google will show you the websites where the image appears online.
 If it shows up on a stock photo site or seems to belong to someone else entirely, then it could be part of a scam.